LogtalkDotOrg/logtalk3/QUICK_START.md

 other text services when editing Logtalk source files.
 There's also support for syntax highlighters used for publishing source code.

+4. The `tools` directory contains a comprehensive set of developer tools to help you test, debug, analyze, and document your applications.

-4. Create a directory with a suitable name to hold all the files of your application.
+5. Create a directory with a suitable name to hold all the files of your application.

-5. Copy to this directory the `settings-sample.lgt` file, rename it to  `settings.lgt`, and modify it to define a library alias for your application directory and for defining global compiler options (see the file `CUSTOMIZE.md` for details).
+6. Copy to this directory the `settings-sample.lgt` file, rename it to  `settings.lgt`, and modify it to define a library alias for your application directory and for defining global compiler options (see the file `CUSTOMIZE.md` for details).

-6. Copy to this directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
+7. Copy to this directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
 You may also copy the `tester-sample.lgt` file, renaming it to `tester.lgt`, and editing it to run your application unit tests.

-7. Have fun!
+8. Have fun!